tiagotrocoli/Embedded-Systems-Projects/README.md

 # Embedded-Systems-Courses
-Projects of embedded systems in STM32 or TM4C123.
+Projects and mini-projects of embedded systems using STM32F407xx or TM4C123.

 Bare metal programming projects (mostly in stm32f4xx_drivers archive) involving:
 - Master-slave communication using SPI, UART and I2C.